-The Dropbox desktop app makes files online-only so they don’t take up hard drive space.
-This article explains how team admins can manage online-only settings for their team.
+As an admin you can use dropbox.com to make files online-only so they don’t take up hard drive space.
+This article explains how admins can manage online-only settings for their teams.

 To manage the default sync settings for your team:

 - Log in to dropbox.com with your admin credentials.

 - Click Admin console in the left sidebar.

 - In the Content section, click Sync.

 - Next to Set new files default, click your preferred default setting:

 - Set the dropdown to Online-only to make any new file added to a team member’s Dropbox account default to online-only.

 - Set the dropdown to Local to make any new file added to a team member’s Dropbox account default to available offline.